ruiqi-zhong/D5/README.md

 # Dataset (OpenD5)

-Download the 675 problems in our paper from [this link](https://doi.org/10.5281/zenodo.7662705) , which is released under CC BY 4.0 .
+Download the 675 problems in our paper from [this link](https://doi.org/10.5281/zenodo.7683302) , and the license information is in the appendix .
 The downloaded file is a ```.pkl``` file containing a list of problems.
 We also collected some other problems and due to license constraint you need to download them yourselves by running a script that we will provide you.
-The instruction to download the dataset can be seen [here](TODO).
+The instruction to download the dataset can be seen [here](https://github.com/petezh/OpenD5).

 # D5 System